StateSmith/tutorial-3/lesson-2/README.md

 ```

 ### Ensure Event Handling Order
 We now have multiple `ON2` behaviors that are triggered by the `INC` event.
-Sometimes we don't care, but in this specific case, we need to ensure that the `count++` behavior is executed before the transition behavior guard `[count >= 3]` is evaluated.
+Sometimes we don't care about their execution order, but in this specific case, we need to ensure that the `count++` behavior is executed before the transition behavior guard `[count >= 3]` is evaluated.
 Otherwise, it may take four `INC` events to transition to `ON3`.

 We can do this with a small StateSmith ordering extension to UML syntax.
 Simply add a `1.` before the `INC` event: